Alejogb1/job-board/blog-data/why-am-i-getting-errors-when-saving-and-loading-a-keras-model-with-custom-functions.md

 id: "why-am-i-getting-errors-when-saving-and-loading-a-keras-model-with-custom-functions"
 ---

-Alright, let's unpack this.
+, let's unpack this.
 I've seen this scenario play out more times than I care to remember, particularly back when I was deeply involved in a large-scale machine learning project for predictive maintenance – a real headache at times when our custom layers didn’t quite mesh with the persistence mechanisms.
 The core issue, as I understand it, is that Keras, and indeed TensorFlow underneath, isn't inherently designed to serialize and deserialize arbitrary python functions.
 When you craft a model with custom layers, losses, or metrics, these components are often intricately tied to Python code that needs to be reproducible during loading, not just the numerical weights.

 The problem arises because when Keras saves a model (e.g., using `model.save()`), it typically serializes the model architecture and the trained weights.
-However, it doesn't natively serialize the actual *code* of your custom functions.
+However, it doesn't natively serialize the actual _code_ of your custom functions.
 This isn't a failing of Keras; it's a practical limitation given the dynamic nature of python and the complexities of reliably converting generic code into a saved format.
-The `model.save()` function and related utilities are essentially concerned with serializing the *computational graph* - the operations and tensors, rather than Python logic.
+The `model.save()` function and related utilities are essentially concerned with serializing the _computational graph_ - the operations and tensors, rather than Python logic.
 During loading, if it can't find the function by the exact name and scope that was present during saving, then it throws an error.
-It essentially says, "Hey, I know I need to do *this* operation, but where is *this*?”
+It essentially says, "Hey, I know I need to do _this_ operation, but where is _this_?”

 This commonly surfaces in the following ways: you have a custom layer which depends on a local python function or a custom loss function that uses an obscure lambda.
 During model saving, those are just names in your graph structure.
 Upon loading the model, Keras attempts to match the operations it needs to reconstruct but lacks the code to do so, hence the infamous error messages indicating an unknown or missing object.